Entomobrya lanuginosa: Taxonomy and systematics

 It was found to be conspecific with Entomobrya maritima, making Entomobrya maritima no longer recognized.

 Description

 It is a greenish to greyish-blue species that grows up to two millimeters in length.
 It has smooth labral papillae and a prominent spot of pigment on the head between the bases of the two antennae.

 Distribution

 It is found in western and central Europe, including Ireland and the UK.

+Ecology

+It is an herbivore, feeding on live and dead plant tissue, mosses, lichens and algae.